gekkedev/ChessEngine/README.md

 allows rules such as castling, en passant or custom pieces to be added without modifying the core engine.

+## Localization

+Translations for piece names and basic events such as "check" and "checkmate" are provided in `engine/locales.js`.
+Languages include English, German, French, Spanish, Italian, Ukrainian and Traditional Chinese.
+The web interface selects a language based on the browser settings.

 ## License

 See [LICENSE](LICENSE) for license information.